Lightweight

 JWM has an active community that contributes to its development, providing support and additional resources for users.

 Absolutely yes - I had a very, really old toshiba satellite A50 from 2006 or so, I just can't remember the year, maybe older, but it is really old (it still is somewhere around here, although I've never used it anymore) running debian 32 bits with jwm (I prefer this over openbox or other minimalist DE - this is something where you should take some time trying, to see which it's best for you and for that machine).
-Source: over 3 years ago
+Source: almost 5 years ago

 Do you know an article comparing JWM to other products?